nuta/resea/docs/porting.md

 # Porting to a CPU Architecture

-Porting to a new CPU architecture (*arch* in short) is threefold:
+Porting to a new CPU architecture (*arch* in short) is pretty easy if you're already familiar with the architecture:

+1. Scaffold your new port using the *example* arch:
+  `libs/common/arch/example`, `kernel/arch/example`, and `libs/common/arch/example`.
-1. Define arch-specific types and build settings in the `common` library.
+2. Define arch-specific types and build settings in the `common` library.
-2. Implement Hardware Abstraction Layer (HAL) for kernel.
+3. Implement Hardware Abstraction Layer (HAL) for kernel.
-3. Define arch-specific part in the `resea` library.
+4. Define arch-specific part in the `resea` library.
+5. Add the architecture in `Kconfig`.

 ## Implementing `common` library
 The common library (`libs/common`) is responsible for providing libraries and types (`typedef`) for both kernel and userspace programs.
 You'll need to implement